 Barry Trotz was not out of work for long.

-Less than a week after resigning from the Stanley Cup champion Washington Capitals, Trotz is on the verge of joining the New York Islanders to become their next head coach, according to multiple reports, including TSN’s Darren Dreger and Sportsnet’s Elliotte Friedman.
+Less than a week after resigning from the Stanley Cup champion Washington Capitals, the New York Islanders officially announced on Thursday afternoon that Trotz has been hired as their next head coach.

 Trotz left the Capitals organization after an incredibly successful four-year run because he and the team could not come to financial terms on a contract.